When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 Points to bear in mind when thawing frozen shrimp

-- Never thaw frozen shrimp at room temperature as they begin to defrost and enter the dangerous temperature zone, which is between 40 degrees F and 140 degrees F—potentially deadly bacteria existing before freezing will grow quickly.
+- Never thaw frozen shrimp at room temperature as they begin to defrost and enter the dangerous temperature zone between 40 degrees F and 140 degrees F—potentially deadly bacteria existing before freezing will grow quickly.

 - Ensure that the water temperature does not exceed 70 degrees F.